 Gas prices are often very volatile with sharp swings in what Americans pay at the pump.
-The average price for a gallon of gasoline jumped to $2.856 in March from $2.559 in February, marking an increase of 11.6%.
+The average price for a gallon of gasoline increased to $3.351 in August from $3.326 in July, marking an increase of 0.8%.
 Over the most recent 2020 calendar year, the average price of gas dropped to $2.242 from $2.698, marking a 16.9% decline from 2019.

 Pricing for gasoline is a major category used by U.S. Labor Department’s Bureau of Labor Statistics (BLS) in calculating inflation but their volatility is also why they are excluded when the agency calculates core inflation rates.

 The chart above and table below shows average annual prices of gasoline and those prices based on inflation in 2020 dollars.
 Specifically, they offer insights into how prices at the pump have changed over the years and how those prices compare after they have been adjusted for inflation.